Seller Net Sheet Explainer: Projecting Your Home Sale Proceeds

 As a home seller, when do I receive a seller’s net sheet?

-Typically, a listing agent provides homeowners the seller’s net sheet before the home is listed in order to help determine the proper list price.
+Typically, a listing agent provides homeowners with the seller’s net sheet before the home is listed in order to help determine the proper list price.
 But ideally, according to Saad, your agent will provide multiple net sheets at different points during the transaction.

 These stages include: